BRING YOUR OWN CHAIRS. BRING CASH TO BUY YOUR TICKETS.

 Pick up your trash when you leave.

-Run generators minimally and no later than 10pm and no earlier than 7am.
+Run generators minimally, no later than 10pm and no earlier than 7am.

 No wood burning campfires—propane firepits and charcoal grills are ok.